h3copen/h3copenr/README.md

 Libraries and header files will be installed into the `/usr/local/lib` and `/usr/local/include`.
 Installation will be executed automatically in scripts.

 ## Travis-ci Build
 In the top-level directory, include a YML file.
-In the yml, pull up the image, create the container, download the latest code in the container, and compile openr and fibservice.
+According to the yml,travis-ci will pull up the image, create the container, download the latest code in the container, compile openr and compile fibservice automatically.
 After the compilation is successful, pull the new image and run openr and fibsrvice.
 Finally，the test script is run to compare whether the routes sent by openr are the same as those received by fibservice.